Scottish

 imaginative stuff.
 Gradually I began to realise that I was writing partly

-to make sense of current circumstances and partly to escape from
+to make sense of my current circumstances and partly to escape from

 them.

-of my stories was accepted by the London Magazine.
+of my stories were accepted by the London Magazine.
 By a complete

 fluke I got funding to do a postgraduate degree in Scottish literature.
 I